 Dr. Greg Goussak is an Assistant Professor in the Accounting program at the Forbes School of Business at Ashford University.
 He earned his Bachelor of Science and Master of Science degrees in Hotel Administration from the University of Nevada, Las Vegas and a Doctor of Business Administration degree from the University of Phoenix.
 Read his full bio.

-Online Accounting Bachelor's Degree Focus
+Online Accounting Bachelor's Degree Program

 Your Bachelor of Arts in Accounting degree from Ashford University demonstrates your proficiency with fundamental accounting principles and procedures, employing technology in accounting, analyzing solutions to complex accounting problems, and utilizing accounting information in making business decisions.
 Upon graduation, you will possess a practical understanding of these ideas and other important accounting concepts and skills.